FreibergVlad/arch-install-script/README.md

 working system.
 Second one installs Xorg, window manager, my personal dotfiles, various daily-use applications and activates necessary `systemd` services.

+I use these scripts on my ThinkPad E15 Gen4 AMD, so if you want to re-use them, you probably should change some stuff to fit your machine.

 ## Notes & Assumptions

 - You're booted in UEFI mode.
 BIOS mode is not supported by script.